OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Rat.md

 # Rat

 Multitudinous, disease-ridden rodents that will eat anything.
-Avoid contact with humans, but may attack if defending their nest or if summoned and commanded by magic (e.g. see Wererat.
+Avoid contact with humans but may attack if defending their nest or if summoned and commanded by magic (e.g., see Wererat.

 - **Disease:** Bite has a 1-in-20 chance of infecting the target (**save versus poison**).
 The disease has a 1-in-4 chance of being deadly (die in 1d6 days).
 Otherwise, the victim is sick and bedridden for one month.
 - **Afraid of fire:** Will flee fire, unless forced to fight by summoner.